 The Office of Management and Budget (OMB) released the memorandum Management and Oversight of Federal Information Technology (M-15-14) in December of 2014, which provides guidelines on how Agencies should apply the Federal Information Technology Acquisition Reform Act (FITARA), the most significant federal IT reform in the last two decades.
 The U.S. Department of Agriculture (USDA) is taking an enterprise approach to implementing FITARA to drive effective business processes and decision-making to support the diverse mission of its Mission Areas.

-The draft guidance looks to standardize the policies set forth in the legislation so they are “applied consistently governmentwide in a way that is both workable and effective”.
+The M-15-14 standardizes the policies set forth in the legislation so they are “applied consistently governmentwide in a way that is both workable and effective”.
 OMB wrote in the introduction.
 The goal of FITARA is to eliminate duplication and waste in information technology acquisition for the federal government.
 The goals of the legislation – reduction of duplicative systems, examine software licensing options, making the business case for acquisition, and the consolidation of data centers.

 The USDA FITARA Concept Overview Diagram is a high-level graphical illustration of the key components, artifacts, events, and activities that are required to implement the provisions of FITARA.
 The diagram shows explicit linkages for OMB and internal USDA guidance.Download PDF file below to view more detail.

 Contact us at AgITGovernance@ocio.usda.gov, if you have any questions.